 I found my file box at Walmart and another one at the local office supply store.
 You can also find them at Amazon in pretty colors: pink, white, or silver and black.
 I was not able to find the index blank tabs locally so I bought them online.
 My friend Deborah Oliver made this pretty box for herself.

 Organize your box using the index tabs.
 Here’s how I have organized my box using these tabs:

-- Scripture Verses- (Beth Moore SSMT my memory verses)
+Scripture Verses- (Beth Moore SSMT and my memory verses)

 Behind each tab I keep the names in alphabetical order, it’s easier for me to find the name of a friend and add her prayer to her card.
 If someone has a scheduled surgery, mammogram, doctor’s appointment, job interview, etc.- I use the numbered tabs and move her card there so I remember to pray for her on a specific date.
 I also use the numbered tabs to remember birthdays.
 Under monthly tabs I keep a record of the dates to celebrate the life of a loved one, anniversaries, or special events.

 During my quiet time with the Lord, I pull a stack of cards and pray through them.
 If I am convicted of a Scripture verse, I write it on the prayer card including the date.
 Several of my friends have breast cancer, so I keep all their names on a single card and set aside time to pray for them as a group.
 When prayers are answered, I write this on my card.

 You could write the address, phone number and email of your friends on the top or back of the card.
 Then as you are praying send them a text message, or if you have the time, a handwritten card.
 Don’t complicate this…as you create your own prayer box pray and ask the Lord how to keep it simple so that you will use it.